usbbluetooth/usbbluetooth/README.md

 For general documentation about the project, please visit [usbbluetooth.github.io](https://usbbluetooth.github.io).

-For a Python version of this library, check out [UsbBluetooth for Python](https://github.com/usbbluetooth/usbbluetooth-python).
+For a Python version of this library, check out [UsbBluetooth for Python](https://github.com/usbbluetooth/usbbluetooth-python) or [Scapy UsbBluetooth](https://github.com/usbbluetooth/scapy-usbbluetooth) for direct integration with Scapy.

 For a C# version of this library, check out [UsbBluetooth for C#](https://github.com/usbbluetooth/usbbluetooth-csharp).